How Does Hockey Scoring Work? Goals, Assists & NHL Points

 Overtime and Shootouts

-When regulation ends tied, the format depends on the stakes.
+If regulation ends tied, the overtime format depends on whether you're in November or June.

 Regular Season